wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/README.md

 ## Using Adminer to access the MySQL database
+Adminer is a developer tool included in the docker-compose install as a docker  container.
+It lets you access the MySQL database, check the values it stores and modify stuff.
 1. Use your browser to connect to http://[server-ip]:8080 (If unable to connect 1. make sure you're not trying to connect with https (it is usually autofilled), 2.
 Restart the adminer container.)
  	- Username: root